RHMTT/workshops/exercises/ansible_cicd/1-6-roles/README.md

 For this exercise, you are going to take the playbook you just wrote and refactor it into a role.

-Let’s begin with seeing how your iis-basic-playbook will break down into a role…
+Let’s begin with seeing how your install-apache playbook will break down into a role…

 Section 1: Create directory structure for your new role